ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 You can modify the configuration of datapoints via the wrench-icon behind a datapoint in the device-configuration dialog or in objects-tab of iobroker.
 Here you can:
 * Set Readonly-Flag
 * Set Invert-Flag
+* Set Confirm-Flag (forces the user to confirm before a change is written to a datapoint)
+* Set PIN-Code (forces the user to enter this PIN-Code before a change is written to a datapoint - but take care: this is only of low security, because the pin is checked in frontend!
+Use a number to display a fullscreen-pin-pad if asked for code)
 * Set a datapoint id, where target values are written to (if you have different data points for the actual and the target value)
 * Modify unit of datapoint, seperate for zero, singular and plural values
 * Modify min and max of datapoint